otaviolemos/everyday-algorithms/README.md

-# typescript-base
+# Everyday Algorithms

-Base typescript project with all necessary dependencies.
+This project contains algorithms we use everyday implemented in TypeScript.